• Skip to primary navigation

 These reductions in equities won't be as extreme as you might see from a novice investor who's trying to time the market.
 Their only meant to lessen the impact of a potential market correction.
 If the market crashes, the investor’s portfolio will hopefully generate negative returns for a shorter period of time.

 In many cases, an advisor may simply reassure you about your investment strategy and recommend no defensive actions.
-If they do make allocation recommendations, it will be the intention of still being able to take advantage of gains if the market continues higher.
+If they do make asset allocation recommendations, it will be the intention of still being able to take advantage of gains if the market continues higher.

 You may also want to consider moving your investments over to a robo-advisor.
 Robo-advisors can help you build a custom portfolio that matches your risk tolerance and investment horizon and they'll automatically rebalance your asset allocation over time.
 Plus, they generally charge much lower management fees than human advisors.
 Check out our top robo-advisor picks.